kadir014/nova-physics/docs/getting_started/index.rst

             nvRectShape_new(10.0, 1.0), // A rectangle shape.
             NV_VEC2(0.0, 30.0), // NV_VEC2 is a utility macro to quickly creating vectors.
             0.0,
-            nvMaterial_CONCRETE, // You can specify a custom material as well.
+            nvMaterial_CONCRETE // You can specify a custom material as well.
         );

         // Add the body to the space.